 Which materials are best used for seasteading, and why were none of them good enough to fill our very particular seasteading niche?

 When most people think about permanently living at sea, they will assume that the easiest way to do that is with boats.
-But boats and ships are really designed for transport.
-They become very unstable in rough weather, and require constant maintenance, in addition to having much of their internal space dedicated to an engine, which a mostly stationary structure has no use for.
-These problems have already been addressed with deep sea oil rigs.
+But boats and ships are designed only for transport.
+They become very unstable in rough weather and require constant maintenance, in addition to having much of their internal space dedicated to an engine, which a mostly stationary structure has no use for.
+These problems have already been addressed with deep-sea oil rigs.
 Oil rigs are much more stable, durable, require less maintenance, and are more spacious for their crew.
-They are purpose built and very good at their job, but oil rigs are expensive, with some of them costing billions of dollars.
-If we want a cost effective seastead, it must also be purpose built, just like oil rigs were built to drill oil, seasteads must be built to safely house people and industry.
+They are purpose-built and very good at their job, but oil rigs are expensive, with some of them costing billions of dollars.
+If we want a cost-effective seastead, it must also be purpose-built, just like oil rigs were built to drill oil, seasteads must be built to safely house people and industry.
 Before working on a design, you must first decide what materials you are going to use.
 This is where we began our journey of inventing Seasteading Cement.
 Now let’s look at the pros and cons of each conventional building material:

-Steel is a classic material, and what is used to build both ships and oil rigs, so it seems like a no brainer that we would use this material right?
-It has a great strength to weight ratio, and is cheap and easily accessible.
+Steel is a classic material, and it is used to build both ships and oil rigs, so it seems like a no-brainer that we would use this material right?
+It has a great strength-to-weight ratio and is cheap and easily accessible.
 Well not so fast.
 Steel is primarily made of iron, and iron rusts, especially in salt water.
-Massive cargo ships are cost effective because they are drydocked every few years and repainted with anti-rusting paint.
+Massive cargo ships are cost-effective because they are dry-docked every few years and repainted with anti-rusting paint.
 Their hulls are often 2 inches thick of solid steel so that if some parts rust it won’t rust all the way through, even then most large vessels only have a service life of less than 40 years.
 How would you like it if your house was expected to last less than 40 years?
 And that is assuming proper maintenance.
 Pulling a seastead up out of the ocean every couple of years and repainting is not feasible for many reasons.
 How could this even be done for a community of hundreds in the middle of the ocean?
 Once a seastead is placed somewhere in the water it is not moved as easily as a boat.
 Oil rigs get around these problems by sheer scale, they are simply so massive and their walls so thick that they can have several inches of steel which takes a much longer time to rust.
 They also cover themselves with expensive sacrificial anodes which slows down the rusting process.
 For longevity concerns, steel is not an optimal material.

 - Seacrete / Biorock

 We have talked about Biorock before.
 It is a material that forms when you take a conductive filament like steel rebar, graphene, or a few other materials, and run a small electric current through them while attached to a sacrificial anode.
 The material that forms is roughly as strong as concrete, capable of handling about 3,000psi of pressure.
-This allows you to literally grow your seasteads in the ocean, with your only expenses being the rebar skeleton of the structure and some floating solar panels to keep the process going. but those solar panels are going to have to be durable, because the speed at which seacreate grows can be very very slow.
-The seasteading community has carried out many experiments over the years with seacrete, and have found growth rates anywhere between half an inch and 3 inches per year.
+This allows you to grow your seasteads in the ocean, with your only expenses being the rebar skeleton of the structure and some floating solar panels to keep the process going. but those solar panels are going to have to be durable because the speed at which seacreate grows can be very very slow.
+The seasteading community has carried out many experiments over the years with seacrete and has found growth rates anywhere between half an inch and 3 inches per year.
 This means that if there is one foot in between two pieces of rebar it would take several years to fill in that gap.
 Here at Arktide we have carried out similar experiments and found similar results.
-One work-around may be to use sheets of metal mesh rather than solid rods to form the accretion surface, as this would reduce the amount of biorock you need to accrete, but this trade off has shown in our experiments to slow down the accretion process as well.
-In the end, while biorock is cheap, it is also slow, and a little on the weaker side compared to modern concretes.
+One workaround may be to use sheets of metal mesh rather than solid rods to form the accretion surface, as this would reduce the amount of Biorock you need to accrete, but this trade-off has shown in our experiments to slow down the accretion process as well.
+In the end, while Biorock is cheap, it is also slow, and a little on the weaker side compared to modern concretes.

 This old anti-air fort built during WWII was made out of steel.
 Today it is home to Sealand, the world’s smallest country.
 We wrote more about Sealand in our Evolution of Design blog posts.